OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.batch-poster.reorg-resistance-margin` | duration                                                     do not post batch if its within this duration from layer 1 minimum bounds.
 Requires l1-block-bound option not be set to "ignore" | `10m0s`
-`node.batch-poster.use-access-lists` | post batches with access lists to reduce gas usage (disabled for L3s) | `true` `node.batch-poster.wait-for-max-delay` | wait for the max batch delay, even if the batch is full | None `node.block-metadata-fetcher.api-blocks-limit` | uint                                                      maximum number of blocks allowed to be queried for blockMetadata per arb_getRawBlockMetadata query.
-This should be set lesser than or equal to the limit on the api provider side (default 100) | None
+`node.batch-poster.use-access-lists` | post batches with access lists to reduce gas usage (disabled for L3s) | `true` `node.batch-poster.wait-for-max-delay` | wait for the max batch delay, even if the batch is full | None `node.block-metadata-fetcher.api-blocks-limit` | uint                                                      maximum number of blocks per arb_getRawBlockMetadata query | `100`
-`node.block-metadata-fetcher.enable` | enable syncing blockMetadata using a bulk blockMetadata api.
-If the source doesn't have the missing blockMetadata, we keep retyring in every sync-interval (default=5mins) duration | None
+`node.block-metadata-fetcher.enable` | enable syncing blockMetadata using a bulk blockMetadata api | None `node.block-metadata-fetcher.max-sync-interval` | duration                                                 maximum time between blockMetadata requests | `32m0s`
 `node.block-metadata-fetcher.source.arg-log-limit` | uint                                                  limit size of arguments in log entries | `2048`
 `node.block-metadata-fetcher.source.connection-wait` | duration                                            how long to wait for initial connection | None
 `node.block-metadata-fetcher.source.jwtsecret` | string                                                    path to file with jwtsecret for validation - ignored if url is self or self-auth | None